 SATA vs PATA

-As compared to PATA, Serial ATA costs cheaper cable benefit and the ability to hot swap storage devices.
+As compared to PATA, Serial ATA costs cheaper cable benefits and the ability to hot-swap storage devices.
 Hot swaps refer to replacing the devices without turning off the entire system.
 In the case of PATA first, you need to turn off the computer to replace the hard drive.
-If SATA supports hot swapping then the devices that will use it must be capable to support the hot swap like Operating System.
+If SATA supports hot-swapping then the devices that will use it must be capable to support the hot-swap Operating System.

 As compared to fat PATA ribbon cables the SATA cables are much smaller and easier to manage as they don’t require much space and it’s easy to tie them up easily if need be.
 Also, the thinner design of SATA cables allows better airflow inside the computer case.

 As already told above the SATA transfer speeds are way much faster than PATA.
-PATA devices offer fastest transfer speed of 133MB/s and the speeds supported by SATA is 187.5 MB to 1,969 MB/s.
-And the PATA cables length can be maximum 18-inches(1.5 feet).
+PATA devices offer the fastest transfer speed of 133MB/s and the speeds supported by SATA is 187.5 MB to 1,969 MB/s.
+And the PATA cable’s length can be a maximum of 18-inches(1.5 feet).

-SATA cables can be of 1 meter or 3.3 feet in length.
+SATA cables can be 1 meter or 3.3 feet in length.
 But SATA only allows attaching one device with it while PATA data cable allows attaching two devices.
-Few of the OS doesn’t support SATA devices, like older version of windows 95 and 98.
-But we have left those version far away behind so its not a big deal today with latest windows operating systems.
+Few of the OS doesn’t support SATA devices, like an older version of Windows 95 and 98.
+But we have left those versions far away behind so it’s not a big deal today with the latest Windows operating systems.

-Another downside of SATA hard drives is that before the computer begin writing and reading the data they require a special device driver for working.
+Another downside of SATA hard drives is that before the computer begins writing and reading the data they require a special device driver for working.

 More About SATA Cables and Connectors